Israeli military says drone launched from Yemen hits airport arrivals hall

 Earlier, the Israeli military said the air force had intercepted three drones launched from Yemen.
 It said two were “intercepted prior to crossing into Israeli territory” but did not elaborate on the status of the third.

 The Israeli newspaper Haaretz, citing the Israeli rescue services, reported that two people were lightly wounded in the drone strike.
 A 63-year-old man was injured by shrapnel, and a 52-year-old woman was injured after she fell.
-It said emergency workers evacuated them to a hospital in Eilat while others who suffered panic attacks received medical care at the scene.
+It said emergency workers evacuated them to a hospital in Eilat, while others who suffered panic attacks received medical care at the scene.

 Israeli Army Radio reported that a preliminary investigation into the damage at the airport indicated the drone had not been spotted by the air force’s detection systems at all.